 (7) When the Valuer-General approves a valuation pursuant to this section, he shall adopt it as a general valuation or an interim valuation, as the case may be, of rateable land within the valuation district to which it relates; and this Act shall apply to the valuation as if it were a general valuation or an interim valuation, as the case may be, made by the Valuer-General under this Act.

-(8) Where the Valuer-General adopts a valuation pursuant to this section, he may pay to the authority for which the valuation was made such sum as the Valuer-General determines; but such sum shall not exceed either the cost of such valuation or the charge that the Valuer-General would have raised against the authority if the Valuer-General had made the valuation, whichever is the lesser.
+(8) Where the Valuer-General adopts a valuation pursuant to this section, the Authority may pay to the authority for which the valuation was made such sum as the Authority determines; but such sum shall not exceed either the cost of such valuation or the charge that the Authority would have raised against the authority if the Valuer-General had made the valuation, whichever is the lesser.

 [Section 25 amended by No. 73 of 1986 s.
 9; No. 70 of 2003 s.
 54; No. 74 of 2003 s.
-123.]
+123; No. 60 of 2006 s.
+175.]

 Division 2 — Valuation rolls